grondag/frex/README.md

 Packaged as a separate mod so that rendering implementations and mods that consume these extensions can depend on it without directly depending on specific implementation.

+More information on using FREX is available on the [Renderosity Wiki](https://github.com/grondag/renderosity/wiki).

 # Using FREX

 Add my maven repo to your build.gradle